suurjaak/h3sed/README.md

 ![Screenshot](https://raw.githubusercontent.com/suurjaak/h3sed/gh-pages/img/screen.png)

+Note: savegames from different releases of Armageddon's Blade may have different structure for artifacts and inventory.
+For working with savegames from an earlier version, uncheck "New format in Armageddon's Blade" in program menu File -> Options.

 **Warning:** as Heroes3 savefile format is not publicly known, loaded data and saved results may be invalid and cause problems in game.
 This program is based on unofficial information